 Great blue heron are found throughout most of North America, as far north as Alaska and the southern Canadian provinces in the summer.

-In winter, the range extends south through Florida, Mexico and the Caribbean to South America.
-Birds in the northernmost part of their range are migratory and winter along the southern U.S. coasts.
+In winter, the range extends south through Florida, Mexico, and the Caribbean to South America.
+Birds in the northernmost part of their range are migratory and winter along the southern United States coasts.